csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Ventress
+# Experiment - Biggs

 Rerunning of experiments now using a much more believable set of parameters for truth.

-In this experiment the input is chosen randomly with a different value between 0 and 2 chosen for every hour.
+In this experiment the input is 'designed'.
+The input comes down in small steps for 30 hours and then goes up in small steps for 30 hours.

 ## To run the experiment